mendix/docs/content/refguide/call-workflow.md

 ### 3.2 Context Object

-An object which you want to use as a context.
+The object which you want to use as a context.

 ### 3.3 Variable Name, Object Name, or List Name {#name}